Bee Removal Service in St. Charles, MO

+There are many different types of bees found around the greater St. Louis area, and all pose different threats.
 Wasps and honey bees can be mistaken for one another because both insects are capable of giving painful stings.
-While honey bees can attack when provoked, wasps are naturally and more aggressive predators.
-The presence of many bees, wasps or hornets flying around your home or the observance of a nest is the main indicator of a problem
+While honey bees can attack when provoked, wasps are naturally more aggressive predators.
+The presence of many bees, wasps or hornets flying around your home or the observance of a nest, is the main indicator of a problem!

 Common Bees, Wasps, and Hornets

 Appearance: Carpenter bees resemble bumblebees in both size and color.
 Their abdomens are all black, with few yellow hairs and measure about 1" long.

 Habitat: Carpenter bees get their name from their habit of boring into wood to make galleries where they raise their young.
 In natural habitats, they live in logs and dead tree limbs, while around homes they target bare wood decks, fences and window sills.
 They prefer weathered or bare wood to painted wood.
 Like carpenter ants, the softer or more rotten the wood is, the more attractive it is to these bees.
 While they do not pose a public health threat, their nest building does damage wood.

 Appearance: Black with white pattern on face and abdomen; large, about 1 inch long

 Habitat: Bald-faced hornets are relatives of the yellowjacket.
 Unlike yellowjackets, bald-faced hornets do not build nests inside the walls or attics of buildings.
 They construct their nests on the branches of trees and shrubs, on overhangs, utility poles, houses, sheds and other structures.
 These wasps will aggressively attack and sting any intruder threatening or disturbing its nest.
 Because of their aggressive nature, be sure to call a professional.

 Appearance: Brownish with yellow markings; most species are about 1" long.